padogrid/bundle-none-imdg-benchmark-tests/README.md

 If you have already run the tests and want to start fresh without the previously generated artifacts, then run the `clean_results -all` command.

 :exclamation: Make sure to backup any files that you want to keep before executing this command.
-It permanently removes files in the `results` directories.
+It permanently removes files in all of the `results` directories.

 ```bash
 # Change directory to any of the perf_test apps